 We were really lucky in that we had AMAZING weather while we were in Paris.
 Just when I started thinking that we had the worst weather luck (our two week honeymoon saw only two days of sun), Paris and a large portion of Europe experienced an Indian summer for 6 of our 8 days there.
 It was in the 70’s and 80’s, sunny, and gorgeous.
 I mean, there wasn’t a cloud in the sky.

-While you can never plan what kind of weather you’re going to get, if you’re trying to figure out when to go to Paris, I would recommend the months of May, June, and September/early October.
+While you can never plan what kind of weather you’re going to get, if you’re trying to figure out when to schedule a Paris honeymoon, I would recommend the months of May, June, and September/early October.
 July can be overrun with tourists, August is when a lot of Parisians flee the city and tons of restaurants/shops are closed, and the winter and too early in Spring can be cold and rainy.

 While we were in Paris there were two fun happenings in the city at that time: Fashion Week and Nuite Blanche.
 Fashion Week is what you expect…lots of beautiful women walking the streets, but I seriously doubt that’s any different than a random day in Paris.
 I mean, every woman there is gorgeous.
 They all have an amazing sense of style, which is simple, elegant, and somehow stereotypical without that being a bad thing (I saw a ton of french stripe shirts and cropped black pants on locals, which I loved).